IdeaBridge/AapliDocumentation/pages/mydoc/howto_login.md

 4. Click on the "Continue" button to access your aapli account.
 5. You will be directed to the home page of your aapli account after a successful login.

-{% include image.html file="login.jpg" url="https://admin.aapli.co" alt="login screen" caption="Admin login" %}
+{% include image.html file="login.jpg" class="docimage" url="https://admin.aapli.app" alt="login screen" caption="Admin login" %}